rainsens/simplemde/README.md

-Simplemde editor extension for laravel-admin
+Simplemde enhanced editor extension for laravel-admin which supports uploading image.
 ======

 [Simplemde](https://github.com/sparksuite/simplemde-markdown-editor) is a great markdown editor, this extension is used to integrate `Simplemde` into the `laravel-admin` form.